bkumar73/rhacmdeveloperscenario/blogrhacmfordevelopers.md

 ---
 ```

-3. Grant Developer admin-role in this namespace on the Hub
+3. Grant developer admin-role in this namespace on the Hub

 ```
 ---